The Environment Protection and Biodiversity Conservation Act 1999 contains Australia’s national nature laws.

 Australia’s current nature laws are outdated, barely monitored and rarely enforced.
 This has created loopholes for the ongoing destruction of marine life and their ocean home.

 Right now, the Australian Government is rewriting Australia’s nature laws.
 This is the first time in over 20 years.
-Strong new laws are our chance to stop the destruction and help to restore marine life, seascapes and all wildlife.

-We’re urgently calling on the Australian Government to introduce stronger national laws that achieve the following:
+Together with multiple voices in the environmental movement, we are urgently calling on the Australian Government to introduce stronger national laws that achieve the following:

 ✅ Enact strong and enforced National Environmental Standards that safeguard nature against further destruction.